updated on 07 January 2022

 To qualify as a solicitor, individuals must complete a two-year traineeship.
-Trainees are usually paid by the training firm at least the minimum amount set by the Law Society of Scotland (as of June 2019, £19,500 in the first year, £22,500 in the second year).
+Trainees are usually paid by the training firm at least the minimum amount set by the Law Society of Scotland (ie, as of June 2021, £19,500 in the first year and £22,500 in the second year).

 During the training contract, trainees must complete a minimum of 60 hours of trainee continuing professional development, which is structured learning over and above the trainee’s office work.
 It is possible to be admitted as a solicitor after one year of training (especially useful if the trainee is to appear in court on behalf of clients); but normally, at the end of the two years – and provided that all conditions have been met – the trainee is admitted as a fully qualified solicitor.

 The body that administers the Scottish Bar is the Faculty of Advocates.
-Having completed the diploma, a trainee advocate (or 'intrant') must undertake a 21-month period of paid training in a solicitors' office (as for a trainee solicitor above, although slightly shorter), followed by a nine-month period 'devilling' as an unpaid pupil to an advocate.
+Having completed the diploma, a trainee advocate (or 'intrant') must undertake a 21-month period of paid training in a solicitors' office (as for a trainee solicitor above, although slightly shorter), followed by a nine-month period 'devilling' (or pupillage) as an unpaid pupil to an advocate.
 The trainee must then pass an exam set by the Faculty of Advocates covering written and oral advocacy.
-At this stage, he or she is admitted as an advocate.
+At this stage, they will be admitted as an advocate.